-Many companies believe the effort to migrate to a new content management system (CMS) will not yield positive ROI.
-However, this short-sighted misconception has saddled marketing, corporate communications, and other critical content creators with antiquated platforms that make content delivery longer, more expensive, and less efficient.
+Many companies believe the effort to migrate to a new content management system will not yield a positive ROI.
+However, this short-sighted misconception has saddled marketing, corporate communications and other critical content creators with antiquated platforms that make content delivery longer, more expensive and less efficient.

-Overall, legacy systems can hurt businesses because they diminish content value, are riddled with hidden costs, and aren't flexible.
+Legacy systems can hurt businesses because they diminish content value, are riddled with hidden costs and aren't flexible.
 Find out more about these challenges and how you can overcome them below.

-According to Gartner, 7.4% of marketing budget was allocated to content creation in 2017.
-To make the most of this investment, companies must develop, edit, and publish content quickly—especially in industries such as the media, where sharing content at break-neck speeds is the status quo.
-Any delays in publication dramatically decrease the value of the 7.4% of the marketing budget spent on developing quality, timely content.
+According to Gartner, 7.4% of marketing budgets were allocated to content creation in 2017.
+To make the most of this investment, companies must develop, edit and publish content quickly—especially in industries such as media, where sharing content at breakneck speeds is the status quo.
+Any delays in publication dramatically decrease the value of the marketing budget spent on developing quality, timely content.

-According to IDC, more than 75% of most IT budgets are geared towards simply maintaining existing CMS systems.
+According to IDC, more than 75% of most IT budgets are geared toward simply maintaining existing CMSs.
 When it comes to expenses like leveraging external consultants, ascertaining the hard costs are simple.
 Internal resources, however, are different.

-Take the state of Georgia for example.
-When the peach state decided to kick its legacy platform to the curb, they projected they would save over $5 million dollars in five years.
+Take the state of Georgia, for example.
+When the Peach State decided to kick its legacy platform to the curb, it projected it would save over $5 million in five years.

 Legacy Systems Are Not Flexible

-Many legacy CMS systems were designed before the concept of micro-services entered the popular lexicon.
-Not only are these outdated platforms difficult to use, but they make delivering across channels complicated.
-The combination of an un-empowered content team with inefficient processes halts the creative process, decays relevant content from being published, and results in an inferior cross-channel experience for consumers.
+Many legacy CMS systems were designed before the concept of microservices entered the popular lexicon.
+Not only are these outdated platforms difficult to use, but they also make delivering across channels complicated.
+The combination of an unempowered content team with inefficient processes halts the creative process, delays relevant content from being published, and results in an inferior cross-channel experience for consumers.

-Modern solutions, on the other hand, streamline the publication and distribution process and leverage APIs and native connections to integrate seamlessly into an organzation's current martech stack.
+Modern solutions, on the other hand, streamline the publication and distribution process and leverage APIs and native connections to integrate seamlessly into an organization's current martech stack.
 Changes can be made quickly and easily without requiring a development background.
-In addition, an intuitive back-end experience and native omnichannel capabilities make content simple to create, optimize, and distribute.
+In addition, an intuitive back-end experience and native omnichannel capabilities make content simple to create, optimize and distribute.

 A Modern Business Requires a Modern CMS